COMMUNITY LODGINGS INC

 Mission Statement

-Community Lodgings' (CLI) mission is to lift Alexandria families from homelessness and instability to independence and self-sufficiency through Transitional Housing, Affordable Housing, and Youth Education Programs.
+Community Lodgings' mission is to lift Alexandria families from homelessness and instability to independence and self-sufficiency through Transitional Housing, Affordable Housing, and Youth Education Programs.

 About This Cause